YixunLiang/HDR-GS/README.md

 <img src="fig/pipeline.png" style="height:340px" />

 ### News
+- **2024.12.01 :** Add Spiral trajectory video rendering and whole model save/reload features, refer *Training and Evaluation* for a try!🚀
 - **2024.11.26 :** Code, recalibrated data following the opencv standard, and training logs have been released.
 Feel free to check and have a try! 🤗
 - **2024.07.01 :** Our HDR-GS has been accepted by NeurIPS 2024!
 Code will be released before the start date of the conference (2024.12.10).
 Stay tuned. 🚀
 - **2024.05.24 :** Our paper is on [arxiv](https://arxiv.org/abs/2405.15125) now.
 Code, data, and training logs will be released.
 Stay tuned. 💫